 The changing landscape of noncompetition agreements in Massachusetts

-Last week, the legislature passed a bill, which, if the Governor signs, will provide for some big changes to the legal landscape governing non-competes in Massachusetts.
+The legislature passed a bill last week, which, if the Governor signs, will provide for some big changes to the legal landscape governing non-competes in Massachusetts.

 Despite signing 53 other bills yesterday, however, Governor Baker still has not signed the noncompete bill.